dctian/DeepPiCar/README.md

 <span class="figcaption_hack">Lane Following in Action</span>

-Lastly, in Part 6: We will use deep learning techniques such as [single shot multi-box object detection](https://arxiv.org/abs/1512.02325) and [transfer learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/) to teach DeepPiCar to detect various (miniature) traffic signs and pedestrians
+Lastly, in *Part 6*: We will use deep learning techniques such as [single shot multi-box object detection](https://arxiv.org/abs/1512.02325) and [transfer learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/) to teach DeepPiCar to detect various (miniature) traffic signs and pedestrians